Monitors track your metrics and logs data in real time and send notifications when noteworthy changes happen in your production applications.

 The underlying data stream, either logs or metrics, on which the monitor is created.

-When a monitor is in a mute state it continues to process your data stream as expected where Incidents are still generated.
-However, notifications are snoozed based on your mute condition.
+When a monitor is in a mute state, it continues to process your data stream as expected where alerts are still generated.
+However, notifications are suppressed based on your mute condition.
+See also: Muting Schedules.

 The process of closing an incident.